Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Introduction

 The field of topological data analysis (TDA) is becoming a popular tool to study the structure of complex data.
 One of the major tools of TDA is persistent homology (PH) \cite{EdelsbrunnerHarer2010CompTop}.
 Its pipeline takes a (often highly complex) point cloud in Euclidean space as input and produces a point cloud in the plane, the persistence diagram (PD), as output.
 Intuitively, persistence diagrams serve as a summary of the shape of the input data.
 As a consequence, one can compare different shapes indirectly, by comparing their PDs.
 The need for a robust and computationally efficient notion of distance for PDs arises.
 Classically, one uses the Bottleneck and Wasserstein distances to this end \cite{Kerber2017Geometry}.
 However, the Bottleneck distance only picks up the single biggest difference and the Wasserstein distance is prone to noise, as it picks up every difference no matter how small.

 This fact motivates our work to search for new metrics.
-Starting from the investigation of bottlenecks, we introduce the notion of the bottleneck profile of two PDs, which is a map $\R_{\ge 0} \to \N \cup\{\infty\}$.
+Starting from the investigation of bottlenecks, we introduce the notion of the bottleneck profile of two PDs, which is a map $\R_{\ge 0} \to \N \cup\{\infty\}$ (Definition \ref{defn:DfunctionPD}).
 This tool summarizes metric information at varying scales and generalizes the Bottleneck distance.
 Also the Wasserstein distance can be, in special cases, computed from the bottleneck profile; in general, it can be bounded given a bottleneck profile.

-The bottleneck profiles arises naturally as one discrete version of the Prokhorov distance, which is a classical tool in probability theory.
-It turns out that the Bottleneck and the Prokhorov distance are just two instances of a whole family of Prokhorov-style metrics discussed in this paper.
-This family is parametrised by subclass of functions $f\colon [0,\infty) \to [0,\infty)$.
-Not every function $f$ gives in fact rise to a genuine metric; we examine the conditions on $f$ in which cases it does.

-In addition to theoretical developement, in this paper we discuss algorithms to compute the bottleneck profile and various Prokhorov-type distances.
-We provide a runtime analysis and experiments on a number of data sets.
+The bottleneck profiles arises naturally in a discrete version of the Prokhorov distance, which is a classical tool in probability theory.
+It turns out that the Bottleneck and the Prokhorov distance are just two instances of a whole family of Prokhorov-style metrics discussed in this paper (Definition \ref{defn:discreteProkhorov}).
+This family is parameterised by subclass of functions $f\colon [0,\infty) \to [0,\infty)$.
+Not every function $f$ gives in fact rise to a genuine metric; we examine the conditions on $f$ in which cases it does (Definition \ref{defn:AdmissibleFunction}, such $f$ are called \textit{admissible}). \begin{reptheorem}{thm:ProkhorovIsMetric} Fix an admissible function $f\colon \R_{\ge 0} \to \R_{\ge 0}$.
+The discrete $f$-Prokhorov metric is an extended pseudometric. \end{reptheorem} In addition to theoretical development, we discuss algorithms to compute the bottleneck profile and various Prokhorov-type distances. \begin{repproposition}{prop:ProkhorovAlgo} Let $f\colon [0,\infty)\to [0,\infty)$ be monotonically increasing.
+Assume that the values and preimages of $f$ can be computed in $O(1)$.
+Then $\pi_f(X,Y)$ can be computed in $O(n^2 \log(n))$. \end{repproposition} We provide a run-time analysis and experiments on a number of data sets.
 The algorithms are provided as an open source implementation.